General form of the tunnelling barrier for nanometrically sharp electron emitters: Abstract

 \section{Abstract}

-Field electron emitters with radii of curvature less than about 20 nm exhibit a significant deviation from the predictions of the classical field emission theory, because the electrostatic potential becomes significantly curved within the tunnelling distance.
-This issue has been tackled by introducing a second-order correction to the classical field emission equations, based on expanding the electrostatic potential near the emitting surface and keeping up to the quadratic term.
-Furthermore, it has been shown that at the apex of a tip-like rotationally symmetric emitting surface, where the two principal curvatures of the surface coincide, the coefficient of the quadratic term is proportional to the single local emitter curvature.
-In this work, we generalize this, showing rigorously that at any point of an arbitrary emitting equipotential surface, the coefficient of the quadratic term in the expansion of the electrostatic potential is given by the mean curvature of the surface, i.e. the average of the two principal curvatures.
+Field electron emission from nanometer-scale objects deviates from the predictions of the classical emission theory as both the electrostatic potential curves within the tunneling region and the image potential deviates from the planar one.
+This impels the inclusion of additional correction terms in the potential barrier.
+At the apex of a tip-like rotationally symmetric surface, these terms are proportional to the (single) local emitter curvature.
+The present paper generalizes this relation, showing that for any emitter geometry, the coefficient of the correction terms is given by the mean curvature, i.e. the average of the two principal curvatures.